 New York, NY 10019

 The closest parking is not always the best as it often takes longer to park and retrieve your vehicle as fellow theatre goers have the same idea.
 A better choice of parking may be the second choice or further away by a couple of Avenues.

-The restrooms at the Neil Simon Theatre are located upstairs and downstairs, however, there are no facilities on the orchestra level.
-The theatre has no elevators or escalators and the main bar of the concession stand is located on the lower lounge.
+The are restrooms at the Neil Simon Theatre located both upstairs and downstairs, however, there are no facilities on the orchestra level.

 Landlord: Nederlander Organization

 Notes:The theatre is named after one of Broadway's most successful playwrights, Neil Simon, who's career was at its zenith from 1963 to 1985 and included such shows as Barefoot in the Park, The Odd Couple, Plaza Suite and The Sunshine Boys.
 This theatre has suffered in recent years with a lack of hit shows and poor attendance.